netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-video-script.md

 OK, Click send, and the response is a 201 - so that's great, and we can see the response contains a list of the newly created manufacturer instances.
 Note also, the value in the ID field - each object has a numerical value for ID to identify it in the NetBox database.
 Remember if you are following along, your object ID's will most likely be different to the one's in this demo video.

-Great - so switch back to the UI and - and there is the list of manufacturers. so click on Cisco for example and once again note the ID is referenced in the top right corner of the page. (click back on manufacturers)
+Great - so switch back to the UI and - and there is the list of manufacturers.
+Note that we also have HPE and Vertiv already in the list as we added these manually in module 2 for our racks.
+So click on Cisco for example and once again note the ID is referenced in the top right corner of the page. (click back on manufacturers)

 ### Device Roles
 So next Eric needs to add the Device Roles - so back in the postman collection there is an API call for this which is again a post request, this time to the dcim/device-roles api end point.
 This time in the body of the request we have a list of json objects representing each role starting with the WAN Router.